auth0/docs/articles/product-lifecycle/migration/google_cloud_messaging.md

 ---
-description: This article describes how you can migrate your applications based on the Android Guardian SDK to Firebase Cloud Messaging
+description: Learn how to migrate your applications based on the Android Guardian SDK to Firebase Cloud Messaging
 contentType:
   - concept
   - how-to